Forest School

 Cambois Forest School

 At Cambois Primary School, we run our own Forest School situated in the school grounds.
 Our site is teaming with wildlife, including resident foxes, rabbits, and many species of rare native birds.
-We have one log circle complete with a fire pit where the majority of the teaching and learning takes place.
+We have a fire pit area where the majority of the teaching and learning takes place.
 Forest Schools are a unique and fun approach to working with our children in Cambois.
 Our Forest School programme runs throughout the year using the grounds in all weathers (except for high winds).
 Our children use full sized tools, learn boundaries of behaviour; both physical and social, learn techniques and are encouraged to learn through play, by doing this the children can establish and grow in confidence, self-esteem and become self-motivated.

 Why we do forest school